Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Finite-dimensional considerations

 We next want to ask whether a resolution is at all necessary.
-In the language of the previous section, this is equivalent to asking whether setting $\zeta = 0$ (thus taking all hyperplanes in $\mathfrak{t}_{H,\mathbb{R}}^*$ to pass through the origin) ruins the identification of $O_U$ as classifying the toric variety $T_H$.
+In the language of the previous section, this is equivalent to asking whether setting some of the components of $\zeta $ to zero (thus taking some hyperplanes in $\mathfrak{t}_{H,\mathbb{R}}^*$ to pass through the origin) ruins the identification of $O_U$ as classifying the toric variety $T_H$.

 To put this question into context, it is useful to introduce the notion of the core.
 Suppose that for a given $U$ we can find a $\zeta$ satisfying the requirements of the previous section.
-That is, we have made a choice of localisation $U$ and found an open immersion $T^\ast T_H\hookrightarrow\wt{\cM}_{H,\zeta}$.
+That is, we have made a choice of localisation $U$ and found an open immersion $T^\ast T_H\hookrightarrow\cM_{H,\zeta}$.
 Now there is always a surjective map,

 given by affinisation.
 This map is in fact an equivariant orbifold resolution.
-One then defines the \emph{core} as follows, \begin{definition} The core $L(\mathcal{A}_\zeta) \subset \wt{\cM}_{H,\zeta} \cong \cM(\mathcal{A}_\zeta)$ is the pre-image of the most singular point $0\in\cM_H$ under the surjective map~\eqref{eq:higgs-res}. \end{definition} For our purposes, it is best to express the core in terms of the polyhedra $P_A$.
+One then defines the \emph{core} as follows, \begin{definition} The core $L(\mathcal{A}_\zeta) \subset \cM_{H,\zeta} \cong \cM(\mathcal{A}_\zeta)$ is the pre-image of the most singular point $0\in\cM_H$ under the surjective map~\eqref{eq:higgs-res}. \end{definition} For our purposes, it is best to express the core in terms of the polyhedra $P_A$.
 In fact, the following simple characterisation holds~\cite{proudfoot2004hyperkahler},

 where the bounded polyhedra are by definition the polyhedra of finite volume.
-Now it is clear that whenever we set $\zeta = 0$ the bounded polyhedra will degenerate.
-The question of whether the open subsets $T^\ast T_{U,\zeta} \cong T^\ast T_H$ remain openly embedded in $\cM_H$ upon setting $\zeta=0$ corresponds to the question of whether the respective polyhedra are bounded or not.
-If unbounded, they will remain non-degenerate even by translating the hyperplanes by setting $\zeta=0$.
+Now it is clear that whenever we set some of the components of $\zeta$ to zero, some of the bounded polyhedra will degenerate.
+The question of whether the open subsets $T^\ast T_{U,\zeta} \cong T^\ast T_H$ remain openly embedded in $\cM_H$ corresponds to the question of whether the respective polyhedra degenerate or not.